maxammann/blog/content/posts/2021-06-03-tlspuffin-method-explore/index.md

 Some enumerations might not be of interest like the `SignatureScheme` enumeration in the RFC specification of TLS 1.3, as one could argue that TLS implementations probably execute the same code for each schema just with slightly different arguments.
 In a nutshell we want to prioritize fuzzing the protocol logic implementation over fuzzing the underlying cryptographic library.
 Nonetheless, the enumeration could be considered during fuzzing, just with less priority.

+## Generation-based vs Mutation-based

+The goal of the fuzzer is to discover traces which trigger security violations.
+We discovered two distinct methods to achieve this goal.

+The mutation-based method starts by picking a manually crafted seed trace.
+This could be the happy protocol flow in TLS 1.2 or 1.3.
+Based on this the fuzzer mutates the trace such that violations are triggered.
+The major disadvantage with this approach is that local mutations in a recipe could affect other parts of the trace.
+For example by sending an empty extensions list in the `ClientHello`, the server will respond with an `Alert` instead of a `ServerHello`.
+This means local mutations can invalidate parts or even the whole trace.
+Another example would be to send multiple `ChangeCipherSpec` messages during the handshake.
+By doing so the observed IDs become wrong, because the references to learned knowledge become invalid.
+The advantage is that not every mutation makes other parts of the trace invalid.
+For example appending a message does not invalidate the specified observed IDs.

+The generation-based approach starts with an empty trace and then adds steps one by one.
+The major disadvantage is that the space of possible combinations of steps or terms in input steps is very large.
+To counteract this state-space explosion we could use happy protocol executions to guide the generation.
+The generator could create traces which are similar, but change the structure here and there.
+Furthermore, the generation could be bounded.
+Trace length, as well as term depths could be limited.

+Both approaches are worth exploring.
+While the mutation-based one is simple, it may not uncover complex bugs.
+The generation-based approach is difficult to implement because of the large state-space and possible long fuzzing durations, but it could be more efficient at finding complex vulnerabilities.
 ## Mutations

 By implementing functions symbols for all features of the protocol specification is the first step.
 The next step is to mutate predefined seed traces to trigger security violations.